noris-network/ansible_mediawiki/README.md

       when: wiki_test_page.result.content.query.pages[0].pageid is not defined
 ```
 ### Example in Python
-* You can use this Module without Ansible directly in Pyhton
+* You can use this Module without Ansible directly in Python
+* This time the module uses MediaWiki Auth with a Bot Account
 ```python
 import mediawiki
 import json